 This is an intensive course that prepares students for transfer-level Statistics through a series of projects and collaborative activities.
 Topics include working with numerical information (fractions, decimals, percentages), evaluating expressions related to statistical formulas, graphical and numerical descriptive statistics for quantitative and categorical data, including two-way tables and linear regression, and an introduction to the normal distribution.
 There is a focus on reading, writing, and critical thinking skills needed for college statistics.
 This course is appropriate for students who do not plan to major in math, science, computer science, business, technology, engineering, and calculus intense fields in the social sciences.
 May not be repeated.
+SC LMC: DA

-MATH-028 Math Support for Statistics
+MATH-028 Math Skills for Success in Statistics